FrederickGeek8/repo-manager/README.md

 Prerequisites
 ============

-In order for this to run you need to have installed bzip2.
-This can be installed by running
+In order for this to run you need to have installed two other packages besides PHP and a webserver.
+You need bzip2 and dpkg-dev.
+These packages can be installed by running:

-sudo apt-get install bzip2
+sudo apt-get install bzip2 dpkg-dev